-As if in a strange time warp, after dozens of interviews with people telling me everything was fine now, I didn't know if this was gossip, rumour, lies, or – worse – the truth.
+As if in a strange time warp, after dozens of interviews with people telling me everything was fine now, I didn’t know if this was gossip, rumor, lies, or—worse—the truth.
 I spent the rest of the day frantically trying to get confirmation.
-I revisited many families who I had previously interviewed, and the majority admitted, a bit sheepishly, that yes, they had heard the rumours and that, yes, they assumed they were probably true.
+I revisited many families who I had previously interviewed, and the majority admitted, a bit sheepishly, that yes, they had heard the rumors and that, yes, they assumed they were probably true.

 “It’s definitely not as frequent,” said one young man later that day whose wife had been raped during the first series of incidents before 2009. “[The rapists] are being much more careful than before, but it still goes on.”
 He told me he had his suspicions about the perpetrators’ identities as well, but didn’t want to give any more details.

-The only defence, residents told me, is to install better locks or bars on the windows, or big steel doors like the one I slept behind each night during my trip.
-"We can't put in streetlights or video cameras," the husband of a victim of the rapes told me – two technologies not allowed.
+The only defense, residents told me, is to install better locks or bars on the windows, or big steel doors like the one I slept behind each night during my trip.
+“We can’t put in streetlights or video cameras,” the husband of a victim of the rapes told me—two technologies not allowed.
 For it to stop, they believe they must, as before, catch someone in the act.
-"So we will just have to wait," he said.
+“So we will just have to wait,” he said.

 Editor's Note: Abuse and rape victims’ names have been changed at their request.

-For a closer look at the ongoing scandal in Manitoba Colony, check out our documentary, The Ghost Rapes of Bolivia, airing this month on VICE.com.
+For a closer look at the ongoing scandal in Manitoba Colony, check out our documentary, The Ghost Rapes of Bolivia.